-So you call the listing agent — the agent whose name is on the sign out front, or in the online ad.
+Whatever the reason, you call the listing agent — the agent whose name is on the sign out front, or in the advertisement.
 Or, you just walk right into the open house, or the sales office at a new development.

 Next thing you know, you love the house.
 You’re making an offer.
 The offer is accepted.
 And then you regret it.
 Or problems come up.
 Or the process is miserable.
-Or you don’t feel like the (listing) agent you’re dealing with is looking out for your interests or giving you the best advice — and quite frankly, why would they?
-That agent you’re buying the house from works for the seller.
+Or you don’t feel like the (listing) agent you’re dealing with is looking out for your interests or giving you the best advice.
+Quite frankly, why would they?
+Since before you ever met, that agent you’re now buying the house from works for the seller.

-As innocent as it seems, when you just want to go see a house, you are inadvertently making a bigger decision than you think — you are deciding who will represent your interests, advise you, and help you through the process.
+As innocent as it seems, when you just want to go see a house, you’re inadvertently making a bigger decision than you think — you’re deciding who will represent your interests, advise you, and guide you through the process.

-Your Buyer’s Agent will arrange private showings for any property you’re interested in, regardless of the listing agent or office.
-When you’re ready to make an offer, your Buyer’s Agent will advise you on value, negotiate price, contract terms, inspections and repairs, coordinate title and escrow, and represent your interests from contract to close of escrow.
+As your Buyer’s Agent, I’ll arrange private showings for any property you’re interested in, regardless of the listing agent or office.
+When you’re ready to make an offer, I’ll advise you on value, negotiate price, contract terms, inspections and repairs, coordinate title and escrow, and represent your interests from contract to close of escrow.

-Buyer’s Agents help overcome setbacks as well.
-For example, if the home inspection, appraisal or title search brings new issues to light, a buyer’s agent will advise you on how to proceed, negotiate a resolution, and act as a buffer between you and the sellers or their agent.
+As your Buyer’s Agent, I’ll help overcome setbacks as well.
+For example, if the home inspection, appraisal or title search brings new issues to light, I’ll advise you on how to proceed, negotiate a resolution, and act as a buffer between you and the sellers or their agent.

 Best of all, when you work with me, representation costs you nothing.